Family Educational Rights and Privacy Act of 1974

 A student should submit a written request to the University Registrar, Joyal Administration Building, Room 106, that identifies the record(s) the student wishes to inspect.

 Restricting release of directory information

 According to FERPA, a student can request that the institution not release any directory information about him or her.
 Institutions must comply with this request once it is received, if the student is still enrolled.

-At Fresno State, students who wish to restrict the release of directory information about themselves must complete a "Request To Restrict Directory Information" form, available in Joyal north lobby Student Services Center.
+At Fresno State, students who wish to restrict the release of directory information about themselves must complete a "Request To Restrict Directory Information" form, available at the Student Services Center in Joyal, North Lobby.
 The completed form must be submitted in person to the Registrar's office and must be accompanied by a photo I.D.

 Students who wish to restrict directory information should realize that their names will not appear in the commencement program and other university publications.
 Also, employers, credit card companies, loan agencies, scholarship committees and the like will be denied any of the student's directory information and will be informed that we have no information available about the student's attendance at Fresno State.